 To create a harmonious relationship between our emotions and goals, it is essential to align our objectives with our core values and well-being.
 Setting goals that resonate with our authentic selves ensures that the pursuit of these goals brings fulfillment rather than stress.
 For example, if family and relationships are core values, setting goals that enhance these areas will likely lead to greater emotional satisfaction.

-A Journey Through the Concepts in Your Brain
+A Journey Through the Concepts of Your Brain

 Have you ever wondered how you make sense of the world around you?
 Whether it's the sound of a bird chirping, the sight of a sunrise, or the feeling of warmth from a hug, every experience you have is filtered through the concepts in your brain.
 Let's take a closer look at how this works and what it means for how we experience life.